 Late Empire period

 During the late Empire, the number of legions and the number of Roman troops increased significantly.
 It was mainly caused by unrest at the borders, huge territory and many civil wars that broke out in the country.
 A clear change in the structure of the legion took place during the reign of Diocletian, at the end of the third century CE.
 Then the legions were transformed into the so-called legiones palatinae.
 We do not have certain information as to the size of the new troops, but researchers say about 1000-2000 people along with the cavalry.
 The first legions of this type were: Lanciarii, Joviani, Herculiani and Divitenses.

 Constantine II began the process of multiplying small and less significant legions.
 At that time, two more types of units were created: comitatenses and pseudocomitatenses.
 It is also worth mentioning the unit newly created in 325 CE by Constantine the Great, auxilia palatina.
 According to sources in the 4th century CE, under the leadership of the emperor there were: 25 legiones palatinae, 47 legiones pseudocomitatenses, 70 legiones comitatenses and 111 auxilia palatina.

 However, the most important change in the reforms of Diocletian and Constantine was certainly the division of the army into appropriate formations: limitanei, candidati and the mentioned comitanses.
 Limitanei were scattered across borders, and their main task was to repel enemy attacks.
 Comitanses, to some extent constituted by barbarians, were the main part of the army and were to support the troops defending the borders.
 Candidati, in turn, were the Imperial Guard.
 The modernization of the army and structural changes in the legion were to help the soldiers defend the great empire.
-However, the small number of willing Roman recruits and the recruitment of undisciplined and arrogant barbarians led to a reduction in the combat strength of the army.
-It should be noted, however, that barbarians joining the Roman army had to equip and train according to the rules of the Roman army.
+The constant problems with the number of recruits and the disappearance of civic values led to a decline in the combat strength of the Roman army.